Ears Nose And Throat in New Jersey

 Throat Disorders/Reflux Disease

-An otolaryngologist expertise is in managing diseases of the larynx (voice box) and the upper aero-digestive tract or esophagus, including voice and swallowing disorders.
+As specialists in the upper aero-digestive tract, otolaryngologists expertly manage diseases of the larynx (voice box) and esophagus, including complex voice and swallowing disorders.

-- You also have a fever higher than 101 degrees without other cold symptoms; this may indicate a case of strep throat that needs treatment.
+If you have a fever higher than 101 degrees without other cold symptoms, you should call your doctor.
+This may indicate a case of strep throat that needs treatment.

-- You also have flu-like symptoms that don’t get better after a few days; this may indicate infectious mononucleosis.
+If you have flu-like symptoms that don’t get better after a few days, it’s time to seek care.
+This may indicate infectious mononucleosis.

-- Your child or adolescent suffers flu-like symptoms.
+If your child or adolescent suffers flu-like symptoms, they need to be seen by a doctor.
 Since the outbreak of the H1N1 virus, flu-like symptoms in these populations should be attended to as quickly as possible.

-- Any pain or hoarseness lasting longer than two weeks; this could be a sign of throat cancer or oral cancer.
-Your sore throat persists for more than a week and is accompanied by postnasal drip, sneezing, and itchy eyes; this may be a sign of allergies that require medical attention.
+If your sore throat persists for more than a week and is accompanied by postnasal drip, sneezing, and itchy eyes, this may be a sign of allergies that require medical attention.

-- Your sore throat is accompanied by drooling, or you experience difficulty swallowing or breathing; this may indicate an inflamed epiglottis, the structure that overhangs the opening to the larynx, or an abscess in the back of the throat; these two uncommon conditions require immediate medical attention.
+Seek immediate medical attention.
+If your sore throat is accompanied by drooling, or you experience difficulty swallowing or breathing, this may indicate an inflamed epiglottis (the structure that overhangs the opening to the larynx) or an abscess in the back of the throat.
+These are uncommon conditions but require urgent care.

-- Your sore throat is accompanied by pain that moves to the ear; this may be a sign of a more serious problem.
+If your sore throat is accompanied by pain that radiates or moves to the ear, call your doctor.
+This may be a sign of a more serious problem.

 Why should I see an Otolaryngologist?